cirosantilli/linux-cheat/ubuntu/apt-get.md

 #Software version

+For stability and QA, there is only a fixed version of each software per Ubuntu version

-TODO how do Ubuntu versions affect software versions that can be installed?
-It fixes versions it seems, and the only way around are PPAs.
+The only way around are PPAs.

 ##Security